AMWen/pantry_app/README.md

 - **Modify item quantities**: Quickly change the quantity of any item.
 - **Delete items**: Remove items from your list, including support for deleting multiple selected items at once.
 - **Copy items**: Copy items to clipboard for sharing.
 - **Tag items**: Assign customizable tags to items for better organization.
+Select items by tag.
-- **Import/Export**: Import and export data using JSON files.
+- **Import/Export**: Import and export data using JSON, CSV, and XLSX files.
 - **Sorting**: Sort items by name, date added, or tag.
 - **Move items**: Move selected items between shopping list and pantry directly.
 - **Reordering items**: Rearrange the order of items in the list via drag and drop.